Schizophrenia Long-Term Care and Treatment: Helping a Family Member

 Regaining Balance and Perspective Through Long-Term Residential Treatment

 Of course, where you seek treatment can be as vital to ensuring long-term success as when you seek it.
-When it comes to severe psychotic disorders like schizophrenia, the best option is to find a long-term residential treatment facility that can comprehensively treat your loved one’s illness.
+When it comes to severe psychotic disorders like schizophrenia, the best option is to find a treatment facility that can comprehensively treat your loved one’s illness.

 For change to really take place and last, change and adjustment has to happen across the entire family system.
 My experience over the past 20 years has been that families who are very involved, who attend their sessions and do the work, are the families who get better and whose change endures.